Panax vietnamensis: Threats

 Panax vietnamensis faces a number of threats to its survival as a species in Vietnam.
 With increased demand from the herbal medicine industry, locals have over-harvested the plant in the wild.
 The species is slow-growing, taking around 10 years to reach maturity.
 Larger-scale commercial farming operations have been affected by theft of the plants.
 False ginseng seeds have been introduced to the Mount Ngọc Linh area in an attempt to be grown and sold as P. vietnamensis.
 The introduced strains mature in a much shorter time and can be grown at lower altitudes.
 Scientists are concerned that these strains may mix with and compromise purebred P. vietnamensis.

 Commercial projects

 In 1979 the provincial government of Quảng Nam established the Tra Linh Drug Materials Farm in a forested area on Mount Ngọc Linh.
 The project, delayed for many years, has recently cultivated large numbers of Ngọc Linh ginseng plants for sale to a local pharmaceutical company.
 However theft of mature plants has been an ongoing threat.
+Distinguishing genuine Ngoc Linh ginseng from counterfeit products also remains a major challenge.

 In Kon Tum province, a conservation centre was established in 2004 to grow and preserve the plant.
 Initially an area of 10 ha has been planted.
 It is hoped to increase this to 500 ha under cultivation by 2015.

 DNA

 Panax vietnamensis is sympatric with other Panax species and has a close relationship with P. japonicus var. major and P. pseudo-ginseng subsp. himalaicus.
+Molecular phylogenetic analyses based on nuclear and chloroplast DNA markers support its recognition as a distinct species within the Asian Panax clade and have been used to distinguish it from other closely related ginseng taxa.